-The IMDb began as a set of scripts and data files which had to be run on a UNIX system.
+IMDb began as a set of scripts and data files which had to be run on a UNIX system.
 These scripts still work and are available for download.
 When the WWW was invented we created a website in Perl which allowed anyone with a browser to access our database without having to know how to download and install anything.
-We do not distribute this software.Our entire website and nearly all of our internal-use tools are created exclusively with "open source" software such as Perl, Apache, mod_perl, and the usual collection of GNU and Linux utilities.
+We do not distribute this software.Our entire website and nearly all of our internal-use tools are created with "open source" software such as Apache, and the usual collection of GNU and Linux utilities.

 The software that runs the "database" itself was completely developed in-house.